The ultimate guide to deploying your node app on Linux

 Install an LTS Node

-Install node 8, the current LTS release, yarn, and development tools.
-The latter are needed to compile binary modules — e.g., yarn add node-sass would need the development tools to build libsass.
+Install Node 20 (LTS) or Node 22 (current LTS), and development tools.
+The latter are needed to compile binary modules — e.g., npm install node-sass would need the development tools to build libsass.

-The lovely people at NodeSource make official packages of node for most distros and yarn produce their own OS packages too.
+The lovely people at NodeSource make official packages of node for most distros.

 # Add nodejs repo